boxiangliulab/locuscompare2-standalone/README.md

     tissue: 'Spleen'
     # Required. eQTL sample size
     sample_size: 147
-    # Optional. seperator of the eQTL input file, can be one and only one char, if more chars are specified, tab will be used instead
+    # Optional.
+Seperator of the eQTL input file, escaping character must be in double quotes("\t" for tab), default sep is tab
     sep: '	'
     # Tell colotools the field name in the input eQTL file.
     col_name_mapping: